-Classification of any music instrument comes under Music Information Retrieval (MIR), which is an emerging research field for techno-music person.
-There are various applications of it like Automatic Music Transcription, Track Separation, Automatic Music Generation, Music Recommender System and Music Classification.
-For any music analysis we need signal processing to process audio.
+Music Information Retrieval (MIR) involves classification of Indian music instruments which is an emerging research field.
+There are various applications which involve MIR like Automatic Music Transcription, Track Separation, Automatic Music Generation, Music Recommender System and Music Classification.
+For any music analysis signal processing is required to process audio.
 Basically music is classified into two categories.
 Monophonic and Polyphonic.
 Monophonic music is generated from single instrument where polyphonic music is generated from multiple instruments.
 There are many signal processing techniques and features used for classification like temporal features, perceptual features, energy features, and spectral features etc. Basically MFCC is used for instrument recognition.
 In this paper Section II gives details about instrument and its category, sound and its analysis which helps to understand instrument recognition.
-Section III gives idea about different properties of sound.
-Section IV contains literature survey for Instrument identification features over the last decade.
+Section III gives idea about different properties to identify sound.
+Section IV contains features and its study.
+Section V contains literature survey for Instrument identification features over the last decade.[10][11]